HITSZ-HLT/BDTF-ABSA/README_EN.md

 The relation representations of each two words in the review together form a 2D relation matrix, which serves as the table representation for BDTF.

-The proposed approach is briefly present in the figure below.
+The proposed approach is briefly presented in the figure below.

 <div align="center"> <img src="https://user-images.githubusercontent.com/9134454/199048478-82c2c1ff-1b10-41aa-8071-5f4ad6197559.png" alt="Model" width="40%" /></div>